awalte11/WebDevProjectRunnable/Server/README.md

-Navigate to your project folder in the command line interface Enter "node app.js" to begin listening on port 3000
+After installing node on your machine, navigate to your project folder in the command line interface.
+Enter "node app.js" to begin listening on port 3000